MJWcodr/cs1/README.md

 #### Linux

-On Linux you can install Python with the package manager of your distribution.
+On Linux, you can install Python with the package manager of your distribution.

 <details>
 <summary>Ubuntu / Mint </summary>